rudischmitz71/blahblah/README.md

 Hardware Items you will need:
 - Raspberry Pi4 device with 8GB of RAM.
-- MicroSD card - 16GB MicroSD for the Pi operating system
+- MicroSD card for the Pi operating system recommend at least 16GB
 - Pi power supply
 - HDMI cable
 - Pi4 case